Basics of UDL Course

 Purpose

-The purpose of the professional learning opportunity is to provide KU faculty with the skills and knowledge that help facilitate the institutionalization of equity, inclusion, and diversity at KU through the application of the Principles of Universal Design Learning (UDL).
-UDL aims to change the design of the environment and curriculum rather than to change the learner.
+The purpose of the professional learning opportunity provides KU faculty with the skills and knowledge that help facilitate the institutionalization of equity, inclusion, and diversity at KU through the application of the Principles of Universal Design Learning (UDL).
+UDL aims to change the design of the environment and curriculum rather than change the learner.
 By anticipating learner variability and proactively reducing and eliminating barriers to learning, UDL empowers all learners to engage in rigorous, meaningful learning experiences.

 Faculty participants will first complete an asynchronous online course about the basics of UDL.
 They will then select one future course in which they will develop, implement, and assess an approach to teaching that incorporates the principles of UDL.
 The expected outcome is to cultivate students who are engaged through the deliberate design of a learning environment that supports their growth and development as purposeful, motivated learners.